hphelion/documentation/commercial/GA1/commercial.services-volume-fibre.md

         }

-	The sample cloud configuration file for Brocade Zone Manager integration is shown as follows:
+	The sample cloud configuration file for Brocade Zone Manager is shown as follows: